Thorsten7701/Haushaltsbuch/readme.txt

 The JavaScript logic is organized into the following modules:

-DOM: Holds references to all important elements.
+DOM: Holds references to all important elements and some helper functions
-Utils: A collection of helper functions (e.g date parsing, modals, status messages).
 Store: States (transaction data, rules) It uses a publish-subscribe logik.
 MainController: Controls page visibility.
 ImportModule: CSV and JSON file imports.